BillTheBest/streams-examples/datasift-webhook/README.md

 Verification:
 -------------
-You should see documents being written to elasticsearch
+Once the historics task starts, you should see documents being written to elasticsearch